 If you are 13 or older you can apply for a digital card.
 With a digital library card, you can take advantage of a wide array of online resources—from borrowing e-books and audiobooks through our free e-reader app, SimplyE, to accessing databases available from home using your library card number and PIN/ Password.
 In order to access physical materials from the branches or the research libraries you must validate and pick up a physical library card in person.
 Please see Eligibility Requirements above.

-Young Adults who are age 13 through 17 or are in the seventh to twelfth grade must present identification that indicates their grade level or age to obtain an application for a library card.
+Young Adults who are age 13 through 17 or are in the seventh to twelfth grade are not required to present identification to obtain an application for a library card.

 - Young Adult borrowers have access to the same library materials as Adult borrowers.

 Parents/guardians of teenagers between the ages of 13 and 17 may be given information about overdue materials only, upon presentation of the youth’s library card barcode number, printed overdue notice, or personal identification that confirms that the adult is the youth’s parent/guardians